CriticalPathTraining/DDPAF/README.md

 # Deep Dive into PowerApps and Flow (DDPAF)
-This repository contains the student files for **Deep Dive into PowerApps and Flow**.
+This GitHub repository contains the student files for **Deep Dive into PowerApps and Flow**.